immense/immybot-documentation/Documentation/Administration/rbac.md

 ---

-### Goal 3: Role Assignments with Tenant Scoping
+### Goal 3: Role Assignments with Tenant Scopes - (70% complete)

 **Objective**: Enable flexible role assignment across different tenant scopes.

-Role assignments define where a user's permissions apply.
+Today, your msp users are hard mapped to allow access to all tenants, and your non-msp users are hard mapped to only access their own tenant.
+Role assignments will allow you to define where a user's permissions apply.
 Users can have multiple assignments with different scopes, providing precise access control.

+**Status**: 70% complete - All of the groundwork is completed.
+We are now in the later stages, mostly focusing on ensuring all of the different scopes across different resource types work as expected.

 #### Available Scopes